-The Karingal Crescent Neighbourhood will be a place of low-rise medium density housing up to threee storeys, carefully designed to create a new edge to the town centre that can also integrate with the existing residential neighbourhood.
+The Karingal Crescent Neighbourhood will be a place of low-rise medium density housing up to 3 storeys, carefully designed to create a new edge to the town centre that can also integrate with the existing residential neighbourhood.

-This diversity of housing types within walking distance of the town centre will include housing up to three storeys to enhance the established residential character along Karingal Crescent.
+This diversity of housing types within walking distance of the town centre will enhance the established residential character along Karingal Crescent.
 This will include a mix of dual occupancies, semi-detached and attached dwellings all within a walk of the town centre and Bantry Bay Neighbourhood Centre.